USDA-ARS-GBRU/itsxpress/README.rst

 ITSxpress is designed to support the calling of exact sequence variants rather than OTUs_.
 This newer method of sequence error-correction requires quality score data from each sequence, so each input sequence must be trimmed.
-ITSXpress makes this possible by taking FASTQ data, de-replicating the sequences then identifying the start and stop sites using HMMSearch.
+ITSxpress makes this possible by taking FASTQ data, de-replicating the sequences then identifying the start and stop sites using HMMSearch.
 Results are parsed and the trimmed files are returned.
-The ITS 1, ITS2 or the entire ITS region including the 5.8s rRNA gene can be selected.
+The ITS1, ITS2 or the entire ITS region including the 5.8s rRNA gene can be selected.
 ITSxpress uses the hmm model from ITSx so results are comparable.